FlickerSoul/universe.observer/README.md

 that allowed me edit header, footer, sidebars, etc. without any coding knowledge.
 But the biggest complaint I had was that it was too slow and the writing experience was not smooth.
-By last blog has been taken down for quite a while now and the urge of writing has haunted me since then.
+My last blog has been taken down for quite a while now and the urge of writing has haunted me since then.
 I need something simple, pretty, fast, and enjoyable to use.
 This is my attempt to fill the hole.
 I want to write again.
 I